lawrennd/old_talks/_physics/includes/ceres-discovery.md

 \newslide{}

-\figure{\includepng{\diagramsDir/ceres/giuseppe-piazzi}{60%}}{}{giuseppe-piazzi}

-\newslide{Giuseppe Piazzi (1746-1826) was an Italian Catholic priest and an estronomer.
+\figure{\includepng{\diagramsDir/ceres/giuseppe-piazzi}{60%}}{Giuseppe Piazzi (1746-1826) was an Italian Catholic priest and an estronomer.
 Jesuits had been closely involved in education, following their supression in the Kingdom of Naples and Sicily, Piazzi was recruited as part of a drive to revitalise the University of Palermo.
-His funding was from King Ferdinand I and enabled him to buy high quality instruments from London.}
+His funding was from King Ferdinand I and enabled him to buy high quality instruments from London.}{giuseppe-piazzi}

+\newslide{}

 \figure{\includegooglebook{XG43AQAAMAAJ}{PA88}}{Announcement of Giuseppe Piazzi's discovery in the "Monthly Magazine" (also known as the British Register).
-This announciement is made in August 1801, 7 months after Giuseppe Piazzi made the discovery.}{monthly-magazine-ceres-piazzi}
+This announcement is made in August 1801, 7 months after Giuseppe Piazzi made the discovery.}{monthly-magazine-ceres-piazzi}

 \newslide{}